-Rather than the three or four years of an undergraduate degree a postgraduate course might be as short as a year.
+Rather than the three or four years of an undergraduate degree a postgraduate course might be as short as a year (however if it's a PhD you're planning on studying then the course durations is a lot longer!).
 Don't think that this means it is an easy quick-fix option when comparing an undergraduate degree with a postgraduate degree in the same subject.
 Students are expected to already be able to read and write at an experienced academic level and most courses do not allow for the spare time that might have been present during many undergraduate degrees.
 Many postgraduate courses are very intensive as most students have settled on their future career paths or have taken time away from their work to complete the course.

 As postgraduate courses are at a much deeper more intensive level of study into a chosen field the learning experience will be different to that of an undergraduate degree.
 Students are expected to undertake more individual study and not everyone on the course will be focussing on the same areas.
 During tutorials students participate and engage more than perhaps was expected as undergraduate students.
 If the postgraduate course is entirely taught, then there will still be a great deal of independent learning in addition to the lectures and classes.

 Contact with Academic Staff